 lie and say the data doesn’t exists wh

 A significant source of performance degradation on modern computers is the latency of SDRAM.
-While the CPU is waiting for a read from memory to come
+While the CPU is waiting for a read from memory

 Since 2010, I’ve been working, on and off, on a branch off of libtorrent which use